amybohbeanii/ExercisesInC/hfc/ch9/notes.md

 1) processes: kernel creates processes, makes sure they get resources needed, and watches when processes get too greedy/crash
 2) memory: kernel can increase vm size by loading/unloading sections of memory to disk. kernel rations amount of memory each process can take
 3) hardware: kernel uses device drivers to talk to equipment plugged into computer.

+## exec()
+* in unistd.h
+* replaces current process.
+You can give it command line arguments and environment variables.
+When new program starts, it has same PID (process identifier) as old one.
+Think of a relay race - program hands over its process to a new program.
+* benefit: removes ambiguity and tells OS precisely which program to run
+* two groups of exec() functions
+* list functions
+ 1) execl(): a list of arguments
+ 2) execlp()
+ 3) execle()

+2) array functions